terminal-animations

 cd terminal-animations-v*

-2. Run Makefile
+2. Run the Makefile

 make install